AndrewPratley/tictactoe/readme.md

 Unsolved Problems:

-- Delay for the computer move so it isn't so instant.
-I initally used setTimer but it created a lot of flow on problems.
 - The lines also vibrate when a win happens - I presume wrapping the 'X' or 'O' in a paragraph tag inside the div tag and only animating the paragraph tag will solve this.
 - There is considerable room for the computer player logic to improve.
 Would be cool to implement the mini-max algorithm.